 OK, I’ve talked enough.
 Onto the recipe!

-Optional Toppings (not included in nutrition)
+Optional Toppings (Not Included in Macros)

 - First we’re going to make a very quick caramel sauce.
 In a microwave-safe bowl, add your light butter and maple syrup and microwave for 30 seconds.

 - While hot, whisk in the brown sugar and roughly 7g (1/4 scoop) of the protein powder.
 Place in the fridge to help cool.

 - In a separate bowl, measure out your oats.
 Mix in the remaining protein powder (21g), a dash of cinnamon, and 5g shredded coconut.
 Once everything is mixed together, add in the greek yogurt.
 It’s going to be extremely thick, so we’ll thin it out with almond milk.
 If you prefer your oats to be super thick, 1/2 cup will work, but I don’t recommend less than that.
 If you want a little more volume (and still very thick oats) use 3/4 cup instead.

 - Take your caramel sauce out of the fridge and stir it into your oats.
 Finally, add your chocolate chips and mix those in.

 - Toast your remaining shredded coconut (5g- but you can certainly use more).
 Set the oven to broil and put the shredded coconut on a baking sheet on the top shelf of your oven.
 Monitor closely, but they should be toasted within a few minutes.